Switching Theory for Q-Learning: Proof of

-Because \(e_k\) and \(\mu_k\) are \(\calF_k\)-measurable, the vector \(M_{\mu_k}e_k\) is also \(\calF_k\)-measurable.
+Because \(Q_k-Q^*\) and \(\mu_k\) are \(\calF_k\)-measurable, the vector \(M_{\mu_k}(Q_k-Q^*)\) is also \(\calF_k\)-measurable.
 By \cref{lem:Veps-existence},

 is a norm.
-The argument below is norm-based: unlike the quadratic-certificate proof, it does not use the martingale-difference property to cancel a cross term.
+The argument below is norm-based.
+It does not use the martingale-difference property to cancel a cross term.
 It only uses the conditional second-moment estimate for $w_k$, while the martingale-difference property identifies $w_k$ as the usual Q-learning noise.
 Therefore the triangle inequality gives

 Squaring both sides yields

 We now bound the three terms on the right.
 First, since \(\mu_k\) is a stochastic policy, \cref{lem:strong-convex-hull-extension} gives

 and hence